yamimaio/minesweeper-API/README.md

 * Modify cell --> uncover cell or add mine flag with corresponding status update of board and game
 * Get list of games

+Once first iteration of Minesweeper Core functionality was ready, I then expose basic API endpoints

 ### Run locally
 `docker-compose up`

 Access API on localhost:3000

+Postman collection available in

 ### Run Tests
 With docker